 My hair was shampooed and braided, and using the same gooey stuff I was massaged.
 Meanwhile, every now and then bucketfulls of water were poured on me.
 Without warning.

-I could see the headline, ‘Tourist drown in a local hammam.
+I could already see the headline: ‘Tourist drown in a local hammam.
 Didn’t know the word “Stop” in French or Arabic.’